Master Plan for Housing the Homeless

 - Temporary shelters are open 24 hrs / day, 7 days / week.
 Clients are provided meals and connection to services.
 The goal is to transition clients to permanent housing.

-Check out the video below about the Boulevard Shelter to learn about the shelter's successes.
 Read more about the Guildford Shelter in the Corporate Report.

 Surrey Homelessness & Housing Fund